jonasbn/til/go/learn_go.md

 # Learn Go

+This is my initial TIL on learning Go, it provides some basic notes and a lot of links to great Go resources to get your started, so if you are past the "Hello World" introduction, just skip to the end of not please read the through the implementation, where I will cover some basic Go details.

 Let's _go_

 You can try this out at the [Go playground][goplayground] or install the Go compiler on your local machine, I assume and prefer the latter.